Bee Buzz Box August 2024 Mite Bee Part VA –The Varroa Suggestion Box: Setting the Scene

 Unboxed

-Tellingly we now know that the Isle of Wight Disease has been attributed to Cloudy Wing Virus, exacerbated by sustained poor weather conditions and overstocking.
+Tellingly we now know that the Isle of Wight Disease has been attributed to Cloudy Wing Virus, exacerbated by sustained poor weather conditions and overstocking and not to the tracheal mite.
 With the wisdom of hindsight it now appears that Western honey bees had all learnt to live with Acarapis mites, all three known species.

 Paradoxically better resourced western beekeepers, relying entirely on knockout treatment, have hit a brick wall.
 Mites have learnt, or are learning, to live with miticides.
 At the same time the Varroa-virus complex has seemingly become less treatable and more virulent.
 Beekeepers may have won the battle but, in the long term, will likely lose the war.